 Opportunities for participation in fieldwork

-If you are interested to participate in Homopus boulengeri fieldwork, please send us a message providing details about yourself, your background and your motivation to participate.
-The exact dates of the fieldwork will be fixed several months prior to each episode, allowing sufficient time to book a flight that will arrive in South Africa at the exact date.
+If you are interested to participate in Homopus boulengeri fieldwork, please send us a message providing details about yourself and your background.
+The exact dates of the fieldwork will be fixed several months prior to each study period, allowing sufficient time to book a flight that will arrive in South Africa at the exact date.

 In case you have additional questions, please also do not hesitate to contact the Homopus Research Foundation.